vega/vega-lite/site/docs/legend.md

 ## Legend Properties

-To customize legend, a `legend` object in [an encoding channel's definition](encoding.html) can contain the following groups of properties:
+To customize legends, a `legend` object in [an encoding channel's definition](encoding.html) can contain the following groups of properties: